 - compensation for the loss of the deceased’s companionship and support.

-What are a restaurant’s legal obligations?
+What are a restaurant’s obligations?

 - they fail to keep the premises up to code, including entries and exits, fire escapes, flooring, etc.;

-- they hire unqualified staff (negligent hiring);
+- they hire unqualified staff (“negligent hiring”);

 - they use broken or unstable furniture (chairs, tables, bar stools, etc.);